Health & Safety

 - Be proactive about your mental health.
 Find something that makes you happy and excited to be where you are in your host environment — and then find a way to do it!
 Participating in activities that make you happy is a great way to handle stress and culture shock.

-- If you’re having problems, reach out: to a fellow student, local support services, a host family, family or friends from home, the OIE, or a mental health provider at home.
+- If you’re having problems, reach out: to a fellow student, local support services, a host family, family or friends from home, GEO staff, or a mental health provider at home.
 You’re not alone.

 - It’s okay to feel bad.
 Not every moment while studying abroad feels life changing or positive.
 Being bored, homesick, or worried about not having the “right” study abroad experience are normal.